 - Less versatility than pole saws.

-If we look at the above comparison of pole saw vs pole pruner, we can see that despite looking similar, the work that these tools do is entirely different.
+If we look at the above comparison of pole saw vs. pole pruner, we can see that despite looking similar, the work these tools do is entirely different.
 Pole pruners can’t do what pole saws do, nor can pole saws be substituted in place of pole pruners despite being more powerful.
 So, it is better to use these two wonderful tools differently.